damian99dev/AnimalBots-Rescue/README.md

 ## Running
 Go ahead, you can do this to start this adventure:
+(Make sure you have the game in your user folder)
 * $ pip install -r requirements.txt
 * $ python main.py